 What is the average GPA of admitted applicants?

 In 2018, the average GPA for admitted applicants was 3.62, and the average GPA for those awarded some type of funding was 3.83.
 These GPAs do not guarantee admission or funding however, since the entire application is considered holistically in making these decisions and the strength of the applicant pool can change from year to year.

 What are the minimum GRE scores required for admission?

-We do not set minimum GRE scores to be eligible for admission, however students most likely to be admitted scored above the 50th percentile in each area.
+In general, admitted students have scores above the 50th percentile in all three areas of the general GRE test.
 More emphasis is placed on GRE scores for consideration of financial awards, and applicants should aim for at least two of their three scores above the 80th percentile to be competitive for funding opportunities.
 We also encourage students to take the GRE more than once, as the admissions committee will just consider the highest scores achieved in each section among all tests attempts.
 This will give applicants the greatest chance of receiving admission and possibly a funding offer.
-In 2016, the average GRE percentiles of applicants offered funding were: Verbal: 83%, Quantitative: 62%, and Writing: 81%.
+In 2018, the average GRE percentiles of applicants offered funding were: Verbal: 86%, Quantitative: 66%, and Writing: 85%.